How Do I Honor God with My Money?

 5: Have A Positive Cash Flow

-A positive cash flow means that we are taking in every month more money than we are spending out.
-Every month we pay all our bills and have something left.
+A positive cash flow means that we are taking in more money every month than we are spending.
+Every month, we pay all our bills and have something left.

 The wise store up choice food and olive oil, but fools gulp theirs down.(Proverbs 21:20).